cabbruzzese/heretec-plus-hexen-zscript/README.md

 ## Running
 Instructions on how to run.
 First you will need a GZDoom client installed.
 You also need a copy of the Heretic + Hexen remaster.

-Make not of the file locations for:
+Make note of the file locations for:
  - GZDoom
  - Heretic + Hexen
  - The directory you extracted this mod